 Bomaderry High School has worked in partnership with the teachers of Kangaroo Valley, Cambewarra, Shoalhaven Heads, Bomaderry and Berry public schools, in developing an engaging program to study Asia.
 Each year, the schools select Asian cultures to study and collaboratively develop projects or activities.

-In the last four years, this program has expanded to include a partnership with the University of Wollongong’s International Students’ Unit.
+In the last six years, this program has expanded to include a partnership with the University of Wollongong’s International Students’ Unit.
 The University bring International students to the school to present cultural talks and activities to the BHS students.

 The International students also visit the partner primary schools, providing staff and students an opportunity to discuss and learn about Asian cultures.
 A highlight of this program is the presentations by the International students during the Asia Expo.
 In the past, these have included traditional dancing, costumes and songs.
 In the last four years, our students have interacted with International students from China, Taiwan, South Korea, Japan, Malaysia, Singapore, Iran, Indonesia, and India.